Historical Carousel – The Priors’ Oath – Cori

 – Roman Gate: “Per aspera ad astra”, yellow and light blue, has a bow and arrow on its crest;

 – Ninfina Gate: “Viribus unitis”, red and blue, is represented by a castle with a bridge.

 The three representatives reach Piazza Sant’Oliva followed by flag wavers, trumpets and drum rolls, and are appointed.
-After the blessing of the two Palii, the investiture of the knights of the three Gates, who will compete for the palio in honor of the Madonna of the Rescue (June 24), takes place.
+After the blessing of the two Palii, the investiture of the Knights of the three Gates, who will compete for the palio in honour of the Madonna of the Rescue (June 24), takes place.

-The modern Palio takes place twice a year, in June (in honor of Madonna del Soccorso) and in July (in honor of Saint Oliva).
+The modern Palio takes place twice a year, in June (in honour of Madonna del Soccorso) and in July (in honour of Saint Oliva).

 The so-called ring race (corsa dell’anello) is an exciting and spectacular competition that requires a lot of skills.
 Knights on horseback have to insert their daggers into 3 cm diameter rings.
 The Palio is won by the district that inserted most of the rings.